attested-frontiers/landing-page/blog/progtradfi.md

 # The road to ProgTradFi

 Traditional finance isn’t being replaced—it’s being reprogrammed.
-Smart contracts now let us express legally binding financial agreements in code with confidentiality and automatic verification built in.
+Smart contracts now let us express legally binding financial agreements in code with confidentiality built in.
 The outcome is massive efficiency gains resulting in cheaper, instantly settled, and safer financial products layered on top of today’s financial infrastructure.

 -  Smart contracts are here to complement traditional finance rather than replace it.
 -  Zero-knowledge cryptography enables confidential settlement of smart contracts.